Qassim-EE-Group/Novel-Robust-AutomatedAttendanceSystem/README.md

 1. You need a camera to connect it with the code, so that the code can take the input image from it.

-2. You have to install the following libraries using pip:
+2. You have to install the following libraries:

-- Python v3.9
+>- Python v3.9

-- io (from BytesIO)
+>- io (from BytesIO)

-- Flask
+>- Flask

-- flask_socketio
+>- flask_socketio

-- mysql.connector.python
+>- mysql.connector.python

-- werkzeug.security
+>- werkzeug.security

-- werkzeug.utils
+>- werkzeug.utils

-- opencv-python
+>- opencv-python

-- numpy
+>- numpy

-- insightface (Microsoft C++ Build Tools is needed)
+>- insightface (Microsoft C++ Build Tools is needed)

-- torch
+>- torch

-- ultralytics
+>- ultralytics

-- pandas
+>- pandas

-- onnxruntime
+>- onnxruntime

-3. You have to Download the following models:
+3. You have to Download the following models (Note that all folders should be placed within the same project directory.):

-  a) Download yolov8x.pt from the official Ultralytics website using the link https://docs.ultralytics.com/models/yolov8/.
-After that, place the model in the following directory in the folder (/YOLOv8/yolov8x.pt).
+>- Download the "yolov8x.pt" model from the official Ultralytics website [here](https://docs.ultralytics.com/models/yolov8/).
+Next, create a folder named "YOLOv8" and place the downloaded model file within it.

-  b) Download ESRGAN model from its official GitHub repository https://github.com/xinntao/ESRGAN/tree/master.
+>- Download the ESRGAN model from its official GitHub repository [here](https://github.com/xinntao/ESRGAN/tree/master).

 ## Codes explanation